peff74/Arduino-jk-bms/README.md

 ## Features
 *   **Real-time Monitoring**:

+    *   All data that are also available via the app

-    *   Battery voltage, current, state of charge, and more.
+    *   Cell voltages, resistances, temperatures, battery voltage, current, state of charge and more

-    *   Cell voltages and temperatures.

     *   BMS settings and status flags.

 *   **Control**:

     *   Turn **Charging**, **Discharging**, and **Balancing** ON/OFF for each BMS.

+    *   I plan to add more.

 *   **System Information**:

-    *   Uptime (in seconds and formatted as days, hours, minutes, seconds).
+    *   Uptime

-    *   Free heap memory (in bytes, KB, or MB).
+    *   Free heap memory

-    *   Sketch information (name, compile date, ESP core version).
+    *   Sketch information

 *   **Multi-BMS Support**: